piersdeseilligny/betterfountain/README.md

 ## Why?

 Writing with fountain lets you focus on the essential.
 With the addition of autocomplete and syntax highlighting, you have the ultimate clutter-free ultra-fast solution for writing screenplays.
-And because it's an extension for vscode, it's free and cross-platform.
+And because it's an extension for vscode, it's free and cross-platform, and you get lots of other cool features like integrated source control.

 ## Usage